Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: Impact of QATM and coherence driving on charging process

 $\Delta E_B (t)$ denotes the energy of the quantum battery.
 In Fig. (\ref{po}), the density plot of $\Delta P_{B}(t)$ versus $t$ and $g$ is presented.
 The power of charging is plotted, in the case of the absence (presence) of coherence driving, $f = 0$ ($f = 0.1\omega_{C}$), on the charger, in Fig. (\ref{po_witout_field}) ( \ref{po_with_field}).
-The obtained results show that the power of charging is robust in the presence of coherence driving in the quantum charger compared to the opposite case, which improves the charging capacity of the quantum battery.
+The obtained results show that the charging power remains robust in the presence of coherence driving in the quantum charger comparing to the opposite case, which enhances the charging capacity of the quantum battery.
+In particular, the normalized charging power reaches a maximum value of approximately $\Delta P_B / \omega_B \approx 0.1$ around $t \sim 20$, which is nearly twice the maximum value obtained in the incoherent case ($f = 0$).
+This comparison emphasizes the coherence-assisted enhancement of the charging process.
 In the case without coherence driving, as shown in Fig. (\ref{po_witout_field}), the impact of the coupling $g$ is remarkable on the non-Markovianity because the coupling between the charger and the QATM basically destroys the non-Markovianity.
 Consequently, when the strength $g$ increases, then the variation of $\Delta P_{B}$ decreases monotonically over time.\\